appleseed0910/week1/README.md

 </ul>

-Based on previous project "HelloThere" (an interactive fiction made by Twine2.0)
+Based on previous project <a href="https://github.com/appleseed0910/Hello-There">"HelloThere"</a> (an interactive fiction made by Twine2.0)